seanalford/ABP-HelpDesk/Part3-MVC-CreateHelpDeskEntities.md

 ### Overview

-In this tutorial we will demonstrate how to build the Help Desk entities.
+In this tutorial we will demonstrate how to build the Help Desk entities outlined in [Part-1: - Help Desk Domain Model](Part1-HelpDeskDomainModel.md) .
 ### Create TicketStatus

 In the `Acme.HelpDesk.Domain.Shared` project, create a new folder named `TicketStatus`.